nardew/talipp/docs/getting-started.md

 ### Basic usage

-Indicators can be fed input values during their initialization
+Indicators can be fed input values either during their initialization

 ```python
 from talipp.indicators import EMA